 Return of the cod – a rescue plan

 Cod is the most important predatory fish in the Baltic Sea and it plays a key role in the marine ecosystem.
 For decades, the large eastern cod stock has declined dramatically.
-In addition to historical overfishing and continued large unauthorized discards of unwanted cod, the stock has been affected by lack of prey, parasites and oxygen-depleted sea beds.
+In addition to historical overfishing, that continued long after the stock started declining, large unauthorized discards of unwanted cod continues.
+In addition, parts of the stock has been affected by lack of prey, parasites and oxygen-depleted sea beds.
 Today, the eastern Baltic cod stock only spawns in one area – the Bornholm deep north of the island of Bornholm.